 As was their practice, Daimler squeezed yet another model out of the Conquest range, this time a Conquest Century roadster, the first sports car released by the company since 1908.

-Alloy-bodied car had a wraparound windscreen, cutaway doors and tail fins; the Conquest Century roadster was soon joined by a coach built two-door Drophead body version, produced for Daimler by Carbodies.
+The Conquest was fitted with an alloy-body, with its principal design features a wraparound windscreen, cutaway doors and tail fins; the Conquest Century roadster was soon joined by a coach built two-door Drophead body version, produced for Daimler by Carbodies.

 Production was abandoned in mid-1955 after just 234 models had been sold,